The free energy of a quantum Sherrington-Kirkpatrick spin-glass model for weak disorder: Large-deviation estimate for the free energy

 \section{Large-deviation estimate for the free energy}

-For the reader's convenience we begin by quoting Theorem\,1.3.4 in \cite{T2011a} without proof. \begin{proposition}[{\scshape Gaussian} concentration estimate] For $d\in\N$ let $F:\R^{d}\to\R$ be a (globally) {\scshape Lipschitz} continuous function, $|F(x)-F(x')|\leq L|x-x'|$, with some constant $L>0$, arbitrary $x,x'\in\R^{d}$and $|\,(\,\cdot\,)\,|$ denoting the {\scshape Euclidean} norm on $\R^{d}$.
-Moreover, let $g\ceq(g_{1},\dots,g_{d})$ be an independent collection of $d$ {\scshape Gaussian} random variables with common mean $0$ and variance $1$.
+For the reader's convenience we begin by quoting Theorem\,1.3.4 in \cite{T2011a} without proof. \begin{proposition}[{\scshape Gauss}ian concentration estimate] For $d\in\N$ let $F:\R^{d}\to\R$ be a (globally) {\scshape Lipschitz} continuous function, $|F(x)-F(x')|\leq L|x-x'|$, with some constant $L>0$, arbitrary $x,x'\in\R^{d}$and $|\,(\,\cdot\,)\,|$ denoting the {\scshape Euclid}ean norm on $\R^{d}$.
+Moreover, let $g\ceq\{g_{1},\dots,g_{d}\}$ be an independent collection of $d$ {\scshape Gauss}ian random variables with common mean $0$ and variance $1$.
 Then

-for any $\delta>0$. \end{proposition} It is the basis of \begin{lemma}[Large-deviation estimate for the free energy] Let $f_{N}$ be the (random) free energy defined in \eqref{f_N} for $\vv >0$.
-Then we have
+for any $\delta>0$. \end{proposition} It is the basis of \begin{lemma}[Large-deviation estimate for the free energy] For the (random) free energy $f_{N}$ defined in \eqref{f_N} with $\vv >0$ we have